yegor256/blog/_drafts/_nutch.md

 GitHub repository I created to illustrate the example:
 [yegor256/nutch-in-java](https://github.com/yegor256/nutch-in-java).

-If any questions or suggestions, feel free to submit a pull request or comment here.
+If you have any questions or suggestions, feel free to submit a pull request or comment here.